dojo/docs/util/index.rst

 Util
 ====

-The util/ directory is different than dojo/dijit/dojox in that it doesn't contain javascript code that accessed directly from web pages.
+The util/ directory is different than dojo/dijit/dojox in that it doesn't contain JavaScript code that accessed directly from web pages.
 Rather, it contains utility scripts as listed below.

 :ref:`Dojo Build System <build/index>`
 --------------------------------------